Retrofitting Dave and Kathy’s terraced home in Crookes

 Like other houses built between 1900 and 1929 it is a stone front brick house with solid walls.
 They had previously added some insulation and ventilation and double-glazed the windows, but the back of their house is particularly cold in winter, their attic room is too hot in summer and too cold in winter, they have a draughty front door and living room and issues with condensation.

-SY Ecofit’s whole house assessment recommended room-in-roof insulation plus front and rear wall internal insulation.
+SY Ecofit’s whole house assessment recommended room-in-roof insulation plus front and rear internal wall insulation.
 Because the house doesn’t have cavity walls, we have to be sensitive about retaining wall breathability when recommending insulation type.
 We also recommended new windows and insulated doors.
 Although their existing windows were double-glazed the window frames were worn and cracked.
 Their house was a leaky envelope - but can be fixed - and importantly when fixing heat ‘leaks’ it is still key to ventilate the house.

 We recommended they complete fabric improvements to the house before installing their much-desired heat pump.
 Making fabric changes first means they will need a smaller heat pump.

-Estimated costs of retrofit measures: £35K +VAT
+Estimated costs of retrofit measures:

-Grant eligibility: Government’s Boiler Upgrade Scheme
+Government’s Boiler Upgrade Scheme

 Typically these retrofitting measures for this property type save 3 tonnes of carbon p.a.

 "This is about more than just clean energy - it's about building community wealth," explains Jonathan Hind from SY Ecofit.
 The project plans to raise £5 million through a combination of community share offers, grants, and green finance.
-Local residents and organisations would have the opportunity to invest and benefit directly from the scheme.

 Transforming homes for ASSIST Sheffield